 William Socolof is an artist committed to story-telling and vocal beauty at the highest level.

 William Socolof is an award-winning operatic bass-baritone and recitalist.
-He has appeared as a soloist with many premier North American orchestras including the Boston Symphony Orchestra, National Symphony Orchestra, New York Philharmonic, and Philharmonia Baroque Orchestra amongst others.
-He was a winner of the 2020 YCA Susan Wadsworth International Auditions.
+He has appeared as a soloist with many premier North American orchestras including the Boston Symphony Orchestra, National Symphony Orchestra, New York Philharmonic, and Philharmonia Baroque Orchestra, and was a winner of the 2020 YCA Susan Wadsworth International Auditions.

-The New York native was graduated from The Juilliard School in spring 2022 with an Artist Diploma in Opera Studies and was awarded The Stephen Novick Grant for Career Advancement.
-Thereafter, he attended the prestigious Merola Opera Program at San Francisco Opera, singing Riolobo in selections from Daniel Catán’s Florencia en el Amazonas, as well as operatic scenes of Mozart and Berlioz with the San Francisco Opera Orchestra.
+The New York City native was graduated from The Juilliard School in spring 2022 with an Artist Diploma in Opera Studies and awarded The Stephen Novick Grant for Career Advancement.
+He then attended the prestigious Merola Opera Program at San Francisco Opera, and spent two seasons in the International Opera Studio of Oper Köln where his diverse range of roles included performances in productions of Un ballo in Maschera, Tosca, L’incoronazione di Poppea, Die Zauberflöte, Giulio Cesare, and La bohème.

 William Socolof debuted with the National Symphony Orchestra in Bernstein’s Mass led by James Gaffigan and recent performance highlights also include Vaughan Williams’ Sir John in Love with Leon Botstein and the American Symphony Orchestra at the Bard Music Festival, Beethoven’s Choral Fantasy, Op.
 80 with the Boston Symphony Orchestra and Music Director Andris Nelsons, Barber’s Dover Beach, Op.
 3 with the Borromeo String Quartet at Carnegie Hall, and performances with Philharmonia Baroque Orchestra under the auspices of The Kennedy Center, Carnegie Hall, and the Philadelphia Chamber Music Society in collaboration with Barbara Hannigan and Richard Egarr.